bpostlethwaite/pde-engine/README.md

 ## Versioning and updates

 This is an early but fully working physics engine.
 Future releases may optimize algorithms or add new methods/configs, but this basic API should remain stable.

+Tests will be coming I have them already for my own purposes.
+Just need to refactor and include.